wdrbork/allergy-alert/reports/nov15.md

 ### Caitlyn Rawlings
 #### Last Week's Goals:
+- Implement the ability to delete allergy
+- Try to implement some sort of caching of previous allergens (perhaps by looking at the cookie)

 #### Progress and Issues:
-What I did:
+What I did: Worked on allergy list code and added frontend tests.
+Brainstormed with team about UI.

-What worked:
+What worked: Reseaching about jest testing.
+Team communication.

-What I learned:
+What I learned: I learned more about jest testing.
+I learned some css when I was working on allergy list.

-Where I had trouble:
+Where I had trouble: I had trouble with the testing because I was pretty unfamilar with jest.

-Where I was blocked:
+Where I was blocked: I got blocked on looking into cookie caching becasue of time so I prioritized adding tests.

 #### Plans for next week:
--
+- Try to implement some sort of caching of previous allergens (perhaps by looking at the cookie)

 ### Jack Rosenbloom
 #### Last Week's Goals: